-Tell me more about conservation measures I can appeared to coid or minimize impacts to migratory birds.
+Tell me more about conservation measures I can implement to avoid or minimize impacts to migratory birds.

-Nationwide Conservation Measures describes resource that can help avoid and minimize impacts to all birds at any location year round.
-Implementation of the a measures is particularly important when birds are most likely to occur in the project are along the locations of any active nests and are location is a very helpful impact minimization measure.
-To see when birds are most and led breeding in your project area, view the Probability of Presence Summary.
-Addition measures remits may be advisable depending on the type of activity you are conducting and the type of infractucture or bird species present on your project site.
+Nationwide Conservation Measures describes measures that can help avoid and minimize impacts to all birds at any location year round.
+Implementation of these measures is particularly important when birds are most likely to occur in the project area.
+When birds may be breeding in the area, identifying the locations of any active nests and avoiding their destruction is a very helpful impact minimization measure.
+To see when birds are most likely to occur and be breeding in your project area, view the Probability of Presence Summary.
+Additional measures or permits may be advisable depending on the type of activity you are conducting and the type of infrastructure or bird species present on your project site.